dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 * `(ref  int function()) function()`

 The author feels that the second option is odd.
-The max munch rule would clearly suggest the first option.
+The spirit of max munch in parsing clearly suggests the first option.
 Disallowing it is harsh and also non-trivial to implement.
 In the author’s opinion, the syntax is not too misleading to be disallowed, but community discussion might bring more insight.